Entanglement improves coordination in distributed systems: Introduction

 Entanglement offers a fundamentally new approach to coordination.
 It provides a mechanism for establishing correlations between spatially separate systems that are stronger than any achievable classically without communication~\cite{bell1964einstein,brunner2014bell}.
 This mechanism can be implemented as follows.
 Initially, the coordinating parties share an entangled quantum state.
 At a later time, upon receiving local information relevant to their coordination task, each party performs a measurement on their component of the entangled state, which can be conditioned on the local information they received.
 The outcomes of these local measurements will exhibit strong non-local correlations and can be used to guide the parties' decisions, thus enabling coordination without communication.

 In this work, we investigate the application of entanglement-assisted coordination to a routing problem in a distributed system with two servers.
 The system must process both a continuously available, preemptible baseline task and incoming customer requests.
 System performance is characterized by the trade-off between baseline task throughput and customer waiting time.
 The challenge lies in coordinating the assignment of incoming requests to the servers based only on local information, namely the processing time required by the local request, under latency constraints that preclude effective real-time communication.
 In this work we therefore take strictly non-communicating classical routing policies, where each server's decision depends only on its own local information, as the baseline for comparison.
+We emphasize that this restriction is imposed symmetrically on quantum and classical strategies, so that any performance gap isolates the contribution of entanglement at a fixed (zero) communication budget; comparing entanglement-assisted strategies against classical protocols that use delayed or coarse-grained state information is a separate question, which we leave to future work.

 We show that when the cumulative baseline output function $T(t)$ is strictly convex, entanglement-assisted routing achieves Pareto-superior performance compared to optimal classical strategies without communication.
 Heralded entanglement generation between physically separated systems has been demonstrated in multiple qubit platforms~\cite{covey2023quantum,ruf2021quantum,krutyanskiy2023entanglement}, including over deployed fiber~\cite{stolk2024metropolitan}.
 This makes entanglement-assisted coordination an attractive near-term application of quantum networks.